 To begin you must stand with one foot ahead of the other.
 Move yourself back and forth rather than going in a circle.
 In the beginning you might not get it right, but worry not, you’ll still loose good amount of calories and it will get better with time.

 Playing tennis can burn up to 272 calories in half an hour.
 Well, if you’re wondering why it’s included in the workouts that can be done at home, you don’t really have to go to a court or even find a partner to play with.
 You can simply play by yourself on a flat area against a wall.
 Alternate between backhand and forehand strokes.
 Count how many you’re able to do in a row.
 Keep a distance of 10-25 feet between you and wall.
 That’ll force you to hit harder.
-Moreover, if you only practise serves even that would notch up your workout as you’ll need to run to the ball and bend while picking it.
+Moreover, if you only practice serves even that would notch up your workout as you’ll need to run to the ball and bend while picking it.
 Set a goal for about consistently hitting 50-100 strokes.
 With a goal in mind you’re most likely to work harder.

 Dancing can burn up to 221 calories within half an hour.
 Though not the most efficient workout, it’s certainly the most fun.
-Choose music with high tempo like Bollywood or latin to keep the dancing speed to the maximum.
-However begin and end with slower tempos to warmup and cool down your body.
+Choose music with high tempo like Bollywood or Latin to keep the dancing speed to the maximum.
+However, begin and end with slower tempos to warm up and cool down your body.

 Not high on the workout list, it can burn about 170 calories in half an hour.
 Keep in mind that a lazy stroll won’t do it.
 Your speed should be brisk enough to make you sweat.
-To maximise results take quicker shorter steps, keep your torso straight and swing your arms back and forth.
+To maximize results take quicker shorter steps, keep your torso straight and swing your arms back and forth.
 Land with your heel and roll on to the toes.

 You can notch up the results by alternating between two minutes brisk walking and one minute of maximum speed you can get while walking or simply jog.